Things You'll Need

 Spaghetti squash is a variety of winter squash that when cooked produces thin strands of edible flesh that resemble spaghetti.
 It is a versatile and healthy accompaniment that can be prepared in a number of different ways, that all have implications for knowing when it is properly cooked, but oven roasting, boiling and steaming produce good results.
 Knowing about the different methods of preparation will help you when determining when your squash is ready.
-Add this to my Recipe Box.

 Cut the squash along its length and scoop out the seeds on the inside of each half.